nkex606/rmq-receiver/README.md

 # rmq-receiver

-A golang based process to get messages from rabbitmq continuously, the process will reconnect to RMQ while lose server connection.
+A golang based process to get messages from rabbitmq continuously, the process will reconnect to RMQ while losing server connection.